hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

 -------------

 The `stream models` simulate water and wave movement through rivers and channels.
-They might consider overbank flow in a simplified manner but generally implement 1-dimensional hydrological or hydrodynamical routing methods.
-You can choose the stream model type independently from the preferred land model type and combine different stream model types in one :ref:`project`.
+They might consider overbank flow in a simplified manner, but generally implement 1-dimensional hydrological or hydrodynamical routing methods.
+You can choose the stream model type independently of the preferred land model type and combine different stream model types in one :ref:`project`.

 There are currently four stream model families.